Rene152005/Luma_Automation_QAChallenge/README.md

 1. The board with all user stories can be found here: [Go to Trello's Board for this project](https://trello.com/b/jOqTPdPm/rene-de-leons-qa-challenge)
 2. The complete test suite can be found here: [Test Suite in Google Sheets](https://docs.google.com/spreadsheets/d/115zRcR73_6-lYKnc-2P7PYC2c-QHvUgwGR-saxP5b48/edit#gid=61291363)

-## **SET UP - SUMMARY VERSION**
+## **SET UP - SUMMARIZED VERSION**
 (1.)
-You can use Pycharm as IDE.
+You can use Pycharm as IDE, I've seen other QA engineers successfully use VS Code too, but I don't recommend it.
 For this to correctly run, you must download and install python.
 For references please use the links [HERE](https://www.python.org/downloads/windows/).

 (2.)
 You can clone the Luma Automation QA Challenge repo directly from Github which is found [HERE](https://github.com/Rene152005/Luma_Automation_QAChallenge).